We manage funding for innovative projects committed to sustainable development.

 Fondo Ciudad Verde

-The Green City Fund (FCV) was created thanks to an alliance between the Ministry of Environment and Energy (MINAE), the National System of Conservation Areas (SINAC), Fundecooperación para el Desarrollo Sostenible and the German Development Cooperation (GIZ).
-FCV promotes “greening” initiatives within the Interurban Biological Corridors (CBI) Rio Torres Biosphere Reserve and Rio Maria Aguilar, such as reforestation, rehabilitation of green spaces, tourism, recreation, agriculture and urban gardening, and green architecture, among others.
-The aim is to value, conserve and make use of the benefits of biodiversity and ecosystem services in the city.
+The Green City Fund (FCV) was the fruit of a partnership between the Ministry of Environment and Energy (MINAE), the National System of Conservation Areas (SINAC), Fundecooperación para el Desarrollo Sostenible, and the German Corporation for International Cooperation (GIZ).
+The FCV promoted ‘greening’ initiatives within the Río Torres Biosphere Reserve and Río María Aguilar Interurban Biological Corridors (CBIs) such as reforestation, green space rehabilitation, tourism, recreation, urban agriculture and gardening, and green architecture, among others.
+The goal was to recognize, conserve, and utilize the benefits of biodiversity and ecosystem services in urban areas.

-- Refundable with customized credit conditions, applicable with special attention to the territories:
+• Reimbursable with tailored credit conditions, applicable with a special focus on the following areas:

-- Within or around the other Interurban Biological Corridors in the Central Conservation Area: Garcimuñoz; Cobric Surac; Pará-Toyopán; Achiote.
+• o Within or around other Interurban Biological Corridors in the Central Conservation Area: Garcimuñoz, Cobric Surac, Pará-Toyopán, and Achiote

-Improve transparency in climate data of mitigation actions in the National Climate Change Metrics System.
-Completes development of guidelines for analysis of sustainable development and transformational change impacts of mitigation actions.
-Generates information for decision making and policy design based on accurate and timely data.
+This initiative improved the transparency of climate data on mitigation actions in the National Climate Change Metrics System.
+It finalized the development of guidelines for analyzing the impacts of mitigation actions on sustainable development and transformational change and now generates information for decision-making and policy design based on accurate and timely data.

-Supports the development and strengthening of climate data quality management tools and national capacities to meet the reporting requirements of the Paris Agreement’s Enhanced Transparency Framework (EIF) to the United Nations Framework Convention on Climate Change, in order to track and demonstrate compliance with its climate targets.
+This project supported the development and strengthening of tools for climate data quality management and national capacities to meet the reporting requirements of the Enhanced Transparency Framework (ETF) under the Paris Agreement in order to enable monitoring and demonstrate compliance with climate goals according to the United Nations Framework Convention on Climate Change (UNFCCC).

 Partners for Review

-Creates an online multi-stakeholder reporting mechanism to make visible the contributions of non-state parties signatories to the National Pact for the Advancement of Sustainable Development Goals, which seeks to make the 2030 Agenda a country commitment, in a way that facilitates access, monitoring and accountability of the SDGs through alternative data.
+This initiative created an online multi-stakeholder reporting mechanism to showcase the contributions of non-state signatory parties to the National Pact for Advancing the Sustainable Development Goals.
+The idea was to make the 2030 Agenda a national commitment by facilitating SDG access, monitoring, and accountability using alternative data.

-The “Virtual Field Days” were aimed at transferring knowledge among producers through success stories and lessons learned to implement sustainable practices in their production systems.
-Topics addressed included: nutrition, waste management, breeding techniques, reproduction, biosecurity, management of production records and costs, legal aspects and permits for the sustainable development of production activities.
+‘Virtual Field Days’ were held to transfer knowledge among producers through success stories and lessons learned in order to implement sustainable practices in their production systems.
+The topics included nutrition, waste management, breeding techniques, reproduction, biosecurity, production cost and record management, legal aspects, and permits for the productive activity’s sustainable development.

-Program for South-South Cooperation (PSC) between Benin (Africa), Bhutan (Asia) and Costa Rica (Central America)
+South-South Cooperation Program (PSC) between Benin (Africa), Bhutan (Asia), and Costa Rica (Central America)

-Carried out between 2007 and 2012 with a budget of $13 million, the program was implemented by Fundecooperación, as Secretariat, and funded by the Netherlands.
-It consisted of a successful model of cooperation between Costa Rica in Central America, Benin in West Africa, and Bhutan in South Asia that led to 43 multilateral projects for developing innovative solutions to common challenges of the four interconnected pillars of sustainable development: economic development, social development, environmental protection, and gender equality.
+Carried out from 2007 to 2012 with a budget of $13 million, this project was implemented by Fundecooperación as Secretary and financed by the Kingdom of the Netherlands.
+It consisted of a successful model of cooperation between Costa Rica in Central America, Benin in West Africa and Bhutan in South Asia that gave rise to 43 multilateral projects aimed at developing innovative solutions to common challenges within the four interconnected pillars of sustainable development: economic development, social development, environmental protection, and gender equity.

-In 2013, Costa Rica, Morocco and Germany launched a cooperation project to strengthen management and sustainable use of forests, protected areas and watersheds in the context of climate change, creating joint actions through knowledge-sharing among the three countries.
+In 2013, Costa Rica, Morocco, and Germany launched a cooperation project to strengthen the sustainable management and use of forests, protected areas, and watersheds in the context of climate change, generating joint actions through knowledge sharing among the three countries.

-This project is considered an example, nationally and internationally, for its concrete results, confirming the positive impact of south-south and triangular cooperation.
+This project is considered a national and international model due to its concrete results, demonstrating the positive impact of south-south and triangular cooperation.

-The goal of this project was to promote integrated management and conservation of water resources in the Térraba-Sierpe National Wetland and Grecia areas through experience-sharing, social participation, and the strengthening of ASADAs (local water management associations) and other local organizations.
+The objectives of this project were to promote integrated management and conservation of water resources in the Térraba-Sierpe National Wetland and Grecia areas through experience sharing, social participation, and the strengthening of ASADAS and local organizations.

-Developed with CRUSA funding, the project was implemented by Fundecooperación in collaboration with the University of Costa Rica.
+It was developed with funding from the CRUSA Foundation and implemented collaboratively by Fundecooperación and the University of Costa Rica.

 @Fundecooperacion